SIP vs FD Calculator

 About This Calculator

 Choosing between SIP (Systematic Investment Plan) and Fixed Deposits is a common dilemma for investors.
-Our calculator helps you compare both options based on your investment amount, expected returns, and time horizon.
+Our SIP vs FD calculator helps you compare both options side-by-side based on your monthly investment amount, expected returns, and investment time horizon, showing you exactly which option builds more wealth.

 SIP vs FD Comparison:

-- SIP Advantages: Higher potential returns, inflation beating, tax efficiency
+• SIP Advantages: Higher potential returns, inflation beating, tax efficiency, rupee cost averaging

-- FD Advantages: Guaranteed returns, capital protection, predictable income
+• FD Advantages: Guaranteed returns, capital protection, predictable income, insured up to ₹5 lakh

-- Risk Factor: SIP has market risk, FD has inflation risk
+• Risk Factor: SIP carries market risk (principal not guaranteed), FD faces inflation risk

 Investment Considerations:

-- Time Horizon: Longer periods favor SIP due to compounding
+• Time Horizon: Longer periods favor SIP due to compounding power

-- Risk Tolerance: Conservative investors may prefer FD
+• Risk Tolerance: Conservative investors may prefer FD, growth-oriented investors should choose SIP

-- Inflation Impact: SIP better protects against inflation
+• Inflation Impact: SIP better protects against inflation over long periods (5+ years)

 Features: